petro313945/Allegro_Prestashop_Sync_Data/README.md

 Because freelancer withdraw term and fee is not good for me.

-Please contact me via Telegram @petroDev.
+Please contact me via Telegram @petro2.

 Telegram is real time chatting and easy to send necessary data.